 6. If possible, work with parents to practice the behavior at home.
 Use behavior skills training to train the parents on how to teach and reinforce… Give specific instructions on how they can make practice fun.

 7. Continue to collect data on the behavior of concern.
-I can’t tell you how many times in my professional career we were able to reduce challenging behavior simply because we taught readiness behavior, independent behavior, or appropriate play skills.
+I can’t tell you how many times in my professional career we were able to reduce challenging behavior simply because we taught readiness behavior, independent behavior, or play skills.

 There still may be the need to implement additional supports to address challenging behavior, but if you do the things I suggested, you have a better chance of helping students do the things they need to do to be successful in the classroom.